flashg1/TeslaSolarCharger/README.md

 Automation cannot be triggered
 ------------------------------
-The Tesla triggers and conditions don't usually work unless car is polled often.
+The Tesla triggers and conditions are slow to update unless car is polled often.
 Polling too often can drain the car battery.
-So might have to wait a long time for the triggers to work.
+So might have to wait a minute or two for the conditions to refresh and the triggers to work.
 Please see below for possible work-arounds.

 Work-arounds:
 1. Run the automation manually by selecting the automation and then select "Run Actions".